Computer Information Technology

 4

 1. Determine the need for conducting forensics analysis of computers, mobile devices, and/or networking equipment.
 2. Explain the detailed steps to acquire, preserve, and analyze forensic data.
 3. Describe the methodologies for identifying and acquiring assets to be analyzed.
 4. Employ forensic tools and techniques at the scene of an investigation.
-5. Apply tools and techniques to extract data from evidence during an investigation.
+5. Extract data from evidence using tools and techniques.

 CIT 260 : Topics in Game Programming